Last updated: May 30, 2023

 5. Hold marital and non-marital property separate

-6. Don't commingle marital and personal assets
+6. Don't commingle marital and personal funds

 7. Protect your social security benefits

-In divorce cases, these agreements state which spouse will gain what assets as part of the settlement.
+In divorce cases, these agreements state which spouse will gain what business assets as part of the settlement.

 FAQs

-Who Keeps the Business in a Divorce?
+Who Keeps the Business in a Divorce in Tennessee?

 Is Tennessee a 50/50 State for Divorce?

 Tennessee is not a 50/50 state for divorce.
 Instead, the state follows an equitable distribution approach.
-Marital assets and debts are divided fairly, but not necessarily equally.
+Marital assets and debts are divided fairly but not necessarily equally.
 The division is based on various factors determined by the court.

-1. https://www.maritallaws.com/states/tennessee/property-division
+2. https://www.maritallaws.com/states/tennessee/property-division

-2. https://www.nycbar.org/get-legal-help/article/family-law/marital-agreements/prenuptial-agreements/
+3. https://www.nycbar.org/get-legal-help/article/family-law/marital-agreements/prenuptial-agreements/

-3. https://www.investopedia.com/personal-finance/postnuptial-agreements-more-couples-signing-them-are-they-enforceable/
+4. https://www.investopedia.com/personal-finance/postnuptial-agreements-more-couples-signing-them-are-they-enforceable/

 About The Author